Karthi-DStech/Object-Oriented-Framework-for-Machine-Learning/README.md

 # Object Oriented Pipeline for Machine Learning (Classification)

-This project is a comprehensive, object-oriented machine-learning pipeline designed to streamline the entire process of data analysis, preprocessing, feature engineering, model training, evaluation, and hyperparameter tuning.
+This project is a comprehensive, object-oriented machine learning pipeline designed to automate and streamline the entire process of data analysis, preprocessing, feature engineering, model training, evaluation, and hyperparameter tuning.

-## See Artifacts -> Logs -> (Any logged Model) for better understanding.
+## See Artifacts -> Logs -> (Any logs.txt) for complete understanding.

-The goal is to provide a flexible, scalable, and reusable framework that fits a wide range of ML classification workloads.
-With 97% of the coding already handled, this pipeline can be fully controlled via command-line arguments, making it highly efficient and easy to use.
+The goal is to provide a flexible, scalable, and reusable framework that fits all of ML classification workloads.
+With 98% of the coding already handled, this pipeline can be fully controlled via command-line arguments, making it highly efficient and easy to use.

-This OOP-based pipeline simplifies the work of data scientists and machine learning engineers, enabling them to train, evaluate, and track models efficiently, while also facilitating seamless collaboration and model sharing within teams.
+This **Automatic OOPs Pipeline** simplifies the work of data scientists and machine learning engineers, enabling them to train, evaluate, and track models efficiently, while also facilitating seamless collaboration and model sharing within teams.

 <img width="908" alt="Screenshot 2024-09-25 at 05 15 57" src="https://github.com/user-attachments/assets/2869d99a-7100-4f76-af14-af11f0f58956">